SNU-LIST/ANN-MWI/README.md

-# Artificial Neural Network for Myelin Water Imaging
+## Artificial Neural Network for Myelin Water Imaging: ANN-MWI
-# : ANN-MWI
 Source code to train and test the network (.py), and data preprocessing (.m) from the manuscript.